-The board of directors held eight regularly scheduled meetings and five special meetings during the fiscal year ended July 31, 2004.
-In addition, the board of directors acted one time by unanimous consent during the fiscal year ended July 31, 2004.
+The board of directors held five regularly scheduled meetings and six special meetings during the fiscal year ended July 31, 2005.

 The board of directors uses working committees with functional responsibility in the more complex recurring areas where disinterested oversight is required.
 Working committees of the board of directors include the Audit Committee and the Compensation Committee, each of which operates under a charter that has been approved by the board of directors.
 Current copies of each of these charters are posted on our website, www.forgent.com.
 Our committees will continue to monitor and review legislative, regulatory and NASDAQ Stock Market actions in connection with corporate governance, and our committees will adopt policies and procedures in response to such actions.